-You may have heard it from your parents, grandparents, older siblings or teachers: Enjoy your teenage years because they will be gone before you know it.
+You've heard it your whole life: Enjoy your teenage years because they will be gone before you know it.

 For some young women, those teenage years may already seem over because of an unplanned teenage pregnancy.
 If this describes your situation, understand that being a pregnant teenager is more common than you might think, and there is plenty of help out there.